ladybug-tools/spider/gbxml-viewer/README.md

 * [Spider gbXML Viewer Previous Releases]( https://www.ladybug.tools/spider/index.html#gbxml-viewer/previous-releases.md )
 	* Load and run every release of the gbXML Viewer since the first commit
-	* Load and Run some of the special editions of the gbX<L viewer
+	* Load and run some of the special editions of the gbXML viewer

 ## Project Information